lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2025-11-16

+Last night I went to a performance with Z at Volksbuhne of performance art scores/music by Nam June Paik.
+It was a bit zany post-fluxus performance art.
+Afterwards was a big fundraiser event at ZK/U.

+I spent much of the weekend plugged into my laptop trying to grind through the reference pages and fixing bugs in L5.
+I fixed some of the color modes like HSB and HSL which I think should be working much better now.

+So now you should be able to work with colors in all of the following ways:

+* fill(grayscale)
+* fill(grayscale, alpha)
+* fill(R, G, B)
+* fill(R, G, B, alpha)
+* fill(HSB)
+* fill(HSL)
+* fill('HTML color name') or
+* fill('#3-digit hex code') or
+* fill('#6-digit hex code') or
+* fill(color-object-table)

+Wow, that's a lot!
+I hadn't thought about it until now.
+And that's why debugging took me so much time.
+I had to build in some sanity checks and make sure things worked correctly for: color(), fill(), background() - which also takes an image file input, and fixed lerp(), lerpColor(), brightness(), lightness(), hue(), alpha(), red(), green(), blue().

+In addition, I had to fix all of the documentation pages for each of these, plus many others, test all of the code and produce screenshots to add to the documentation pages.
+There are about 200 pages right now!
+It's a lot.
+Still a good bit to go but I'm on a roll and the end is (soon) in sight.
+Will keep grinding through it this week.

 ## 2025-11-14

 I've put a good deal of work into L5 this week, both expanding the library to add many more functions, as well as improve the documentation website to get it ready for a soft launch.